MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ms.localizationpriority: medium
 ---

-# Data handling in Sales solution in Microsoft 365 Copilot
+# Data handling in Sales in Microsoft 365 Copilot

-This article gives you an overview of how data is handled in Sales solution.
+This article gives you an overview of how data is handled in Sales in Microsoft 365 Copilot.

 Sales app is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/) and data is stored in [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.